Albrtito/ObsidianNotes/02-Atomic/1739551767 - Relational DB Model.md

 > + [[1739552040 - DB Relational Statics|DB Relational Statics]]

 **Remarks:**
 + Comments to further explain the model are needed.
-Without themn there is not enough coverage.
+Without them there is not enough coverage.

 ---